wp-plugins/notify-users-e-mail/readme.txt

-﻿=== Notify Users E-Mail ===
+=== Notify Users E-Mail ===
-Contributors: codehost, valeriosza, ThalitaPinheiro Donate link: http://valeriosouza.com.br/doacoes/
+Contributors: codehost, valeriosza, claudiosanches, ThalitaPinheiro Donate link: http://valeriosouza.com.br/doacoes/
 Tags: notification, users, emails, post, new posts, Requires at least: 3.0
-Tested up to: 3.7
+Tested up to: 3.8
-Stable tag: 1.0.4
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Notification of new posts by e-mail to all users
+Send an email to all users whenever a new post is published on your WordPress.

 == Description ==

-Notification of new posts by e-mail to all users
+Send an email to all users whenever a new post is published on your WordPress.

 This Plugin Notify of new posts by e-mail to all users your WordPress.

 = Descrição =

-Esse plugin Notifica todos seus usuários via e-mail, a cada novo post.
+Envie um email para todos os usuários, sempre que um novo post for publicado em seu WordPress.

+= Descripción =

+Este complemento envia una notificación de nueva entrada, por correo, a todos los usuarios de tu WordPress.

 == Installation ==